dragosgaftoneanu/okta-simple-jwt-verifier/README.md

 ### setNonce($nonce)
 This method sets a nonce to be checked in the JWT token.

+### useIntrospect($status)
+This method changes the JWT verification to use /introspect endpoint instead of local verification.

 ### verify()
 This method verifies the following details inside a JWT token:
 * algorithm inside header to be set to RS256 (the current supported algorithm)